-Blueback is a deceptively simple allegory about a boy who matures through fortitude, and finds wisdom through living in harmony with all forms of life.
-It is a beautiful distillation of Winton's art and concerns.
+Blueback is a deceptively simple allegory about a boy who matures through fortitude and who finds wisdom through living in harmony with all forms of life.

 'In true fable style, this is a simple story, but one so beautiful, poignant and moving it is impossible to ignore.'
 Daily Telegraph